infinum/eightshift-docs/website/docs/basics/extending-classes.md

 You can extend every class from the library.
 To follow the good practice, you should never use the class directly from the Eightshift-libs in your service container; but instead, you should create a class in your project and extend the class from the Eightshift-libs.
 That is why we made all those [WP-CLI](wp-cli) commands that you saw in the previous chapter.

 We don't do any magic in the Eightshift-libs as we did in previous versions.
-All classes contain only methods that you need to call using WordPress hooks or filters.
+All classes contains only methods that you need to call using WordPress hooks or filters.

 ## Example